Matthew 16

 Christ builds his church on the revealed confession that Jesus is the Messiah, the Son of the living God.

-13 Now when Jesus came into the parts of Caesarea Philippi, he asked his disciples, saying, “Who do men say that I, the Son of Man, am?”
+13 When Jesus came to the region of Caesarea Philippi, He questioned His disciples: “Who do people say the Son of Man is?”

 16 Simon Peter answered, “You are the Christ, the Son of the living God.”